Ibrahimnaseef/attendance-management-system-for-collage-xampp-MySQL-in-flutter/README.md

-here we use xampp for database step 1:-create a database name *localconnect* in mysql xampp and;
+here we use xampp for localhost-database step 1:-create a database name *localconnect* in mysql xampp and;
 step 2:-import the file *localconnect(1).sql* to the database;
 step 3:-create a new flutter project name:-*attendance_app*;